Skip to content

 The Obama Presidential Center’s commitment to environmental sustainability

 The Obama Foundation continues to build on President Obama and Mrs. Obama’s commitment to environmental sustainability through the creation of the Obama Presidential Center.
-The Center, a vibrant 19-acre campus nestled within Chicago’s historic Jackson Park, will be a model of sustainable development that through a combination of innovation and ingenuity pushes the boundaries of what’s possible.
-The campus landscape will brim with new life, creating a breeding ground for civic participation that will protect our global future.
+The Center, a vibrant 19.3-acre campus nestled within Chicago’s historic Jackson Park, will be a model of sustainable development that pushes the boundaries of what is possible through a combination of innovation and ingenuity.
+The campus landscape will brim with new life, creating a breeding ground for civic participation, protecting our global future.

 Design

-The Obama Presidential Center will source 100 percent of its electricity from renewable energy.
-All buildings and facilities will be LEED v4 Platinum (Opens in a new tab), SITES Silver (Opens in a new tab), and International WELL Building Institute Health-Safety Rating certified.
-No fossil fuels will be used in day-to-day operations and solar panels will be installed on the roof of the Garden Pavilion and the Home Court at the Obama Presidential Center, helping the Center operate as a carbon neutral institution.
+The Obama Presidential Center will source 100 percent of its electricity needs from renewable energy.
+All buildings and facilities will be LEED v4 Platinum (Opens in a new tab) , SITES Silver (Opens in a new tab) , Zero Energy, and International WELL Health-Safety certified, ensuring that the campus maintains an efficient, sustainable landscape.
+No fossil fuels will be used in day-to-day operations and solar panels will be installed on the roof of the Garden Pavilion and the Home Court at the Obama Presidential Center.

-Finally, the campus will have a comprehensive water conservation system.
-By capturing and reusing a significant amount of rain that falls onsite it will save over 1 million gallons of potable water use each year.
+The campus will have a comprehensive water conservation system that relies on recycled water resources.
+By capturing and reusing a significant amount – 98 percent– of rain that falls onsite, we will save over 1 million gallons of potable water use each year.
+This will result in an 89 percent reduction in building water use and a 75 percent reduction in overall irrigation demand.

 Learning